puma/puma-dev/README.md

 ### Coming from Pow

-By default, puma-dev uses the domain `.dev` to manage your apps, so that it doesn't interfere with a pow installation.
-If you want to have puma-dev take over for pow entirely, just run `puma-dev -pow`.
-Puma-dev will now use the `.dev` domain and look for apps in `~/.pow`.
+By default, puma-dev uses the domain `.dev` to manage your apps.
+If you want to have puma-dev look for apps in `~/.pow`, just run `puma-dev -pow`.

 ### Configuration